USA TODAY Ad Meter

 Category: Product Design, UX Design

-Ad Meter is one of USA TODAY's longest running properties, created in 1989 to gauge consumers’ opinions about television’s most influential commercials.
-The results have become the industry-leading tool used to measure public opinion surrounding Super Bowl ads.
+Ad Meter is one of USA TODAY’s longest-running and most iconic properties, originally launched in 1989 to gauge public opinion on television’s most influential commercials.
+Over the years, it has become the industry standard for measuring consumer response to Super Bowl ads.

 Ad Meter was designed mobile-first, and the desktop experience allowed more space for thumbnails for each collapsed ad 'card'.
 In order to avoid visual repetition when opening the card, the thumbnail slides out of view as the card is opened, and slides back once the card is collapsed. ↓